keboola/developers-docs/extend/registration/index.md

 - the component itself limits where it can run (in what projects and for which users).

 ## Obtaining Account
-To register an application, you need to have an account in [Keboola Developer Portal](https://apps.keboola.com/).
-The Developer Portal is a completely separate application which manages the list of components available in KBC.
+To register your application, you need to have an account in the [Keboola Developer Portal](https://apps.keboola.com/), which manages the list of components available in KBC.

-As it is a separate application, it uses different credentials than KBC, and you have to obtain an account.
+The portal uses different credentials than KBC.

-[Creating an account](https://apps.keboola.com/auth/create-account) is free and quick; it requires a working email ( to which a confirmation email will be sent) and a mobile phone for a mandatory two-factor authorization.
+[Creating an account](https://apps.keboola.com/auth/create-account) is free and quick; it requires a working email address (to which a confirmation email will be sent) and a mobile phone for a mandatory two-factor authorization.

-When you log in to the developer portal, you have to join a **vendor**.
-A vendor is an organization of developers.
+When you log in to the developer portal, you have to join a **vendor** --- an organization of developers.
+Every KBC application has to have a vendor assigned.
-Every application in KBC has to belong to a vendor.
-If you do not work for a company, we suggest you create a vendor with your name.
-Even if you want to create a single component, it still has to belong to a vendor.

 If you join an existing vendor, an administrator of that vendor has to approve your request.
-If you want to create a new vendor

-- a Keboola Administrator has to approve your request,
+If you do not work for a company, create a vendor with your name (even a single component has to be assigned to a vendor).

-- you will receive a development project in KBC, and
-- you should provide us with a channel for receiving internal errors from your applications.
+In order to create a **new vendor**, a Keboola Administrator has to approve your request, and you will receive a development project in KBC.
+Also, you should provide us with a channel for receiving internal errors from your applications.
 Basically anything supported by [Papertrail notifications](https://help.papertrailapp.com/kb/how-it-works/alerts#supported-services) is available, though e-mail or a Slack channel is most commonly used.

 {: .image-popup}